 The robot system must be installed with user-supplied interlock barriers.
 The interlocked barriers must open the E-Stop circuit in the event of personnel attempting to enter the work cell when High Power is enabled.
 Failure to install suitable guarding or interlocks could result in injury or death.
 We strictly prohibit installation, commissioning, or operation of any robot without adequate safeguards.
 These must be compliant with applicable local and national standards.

-The placement of safety controls shall avoid requiring a person to enter a hazardous area to actuate them.
-Controls shall be located outside of the safeguarded space, except for certain controls such as emergency stops or a teach pendant, where based on a risk assessment they may be located within the safeguarded space.
-After installing the robot, you must test it before you use it for the first time.
-Failure to do this could cause death, serious injury, or equipment damage.
-Failure to ground robot-mounted equipment or tooling that uses hazardous voltages could lead to injury or fatality of a person touching the end-effector during an electrical fault.
-Any High Power push-buttons must be installed outside of the robot's workspace.
+The placement of safety controls shall avoid requiring a person to enter a hazardous area to actuate them.Image: Controls shall be located outside of the safeguarded space, except for certain controls such as emergency stops or a teach pendant, where based on a risk assessment they may be located within the safeguarded space.Image: Controls shall be robot, you must test it before you use it for the first time.
+Failure to do this could cause death, serious injury, or equipment damage.Image: Controls time to do this could lead to injury or fatality of a person touching the end-effector during an electrical fault.Image: Controls time to the robot's workspace.Any High Power push-buttons must be installed outside of the robot's workspace.Image: Controls the robot's workspace.